Committed to Excellence

 The City Council policy is that speed humps will NOT be installed on streets within University Park.

 Yes.
-A written petition detailing the request from a majority of the property owners on both sides of the alley should be forwarded to the Director of Public Works at City Hall - 3800 University Blvd, University Park, TX 75205.
+A written petition detailing the request from a clear majority of the property owners on both sides of the alley should be forwarded to the Director of Public Works at City Hall - 3800 University Blvd, University Park, TX 75205.

 You may request (call 214-987-5430) that the City install a convex mirror at the subject location to enhance your ability to see pedestrians or oncoming vehicles.